The complete guide for taxes on crypto trading 2019

 A hard fork is where a cryptocurrency splits into two after a major upgrade to the blockchain.
 Resulting in an old and new cryptocurrency.
 In the U.S the IRS has not here decided nor publicly informed the cryptocurrency community how it should exactly be taxed.
 But what you can be sure of is that if you live in the U.S it should be reported to IRS at least.

-If you have done a lot of trades then it will be quite quickly difficult for you to calculate the correct taxes on crypto trading and for all of your trades.
+If you have done a lot of trades then it will be quite quickly difficult for you to calculate the correct taxes on all your crypto trades.
 I know this personally as I found myself in this situation before, and I then used one of the below tools to help me file my taxes.

 So we have below listed some tools that might help you creating those reports automatically after you’ve uploaded your trades. ***You can most likely use these services wherever you live in the world.
 If you need to pay taxes on your capital gains then these tools can help you!